spaelling/azure-functions-webhook-logger/WebhookLogger/README.md

 ## run.ps1

 This code is automatically imported into an Azure Functions App function.
-The file must be named run.ps1 in order for this to work.

 This is the code that is run when someone makes a *POST* to the webhook that is generated.